 - (1) Basis for Short-Term Investments Short-term investments consist of class 1 money market mutual funds, agencies, and treasury bonds.
 Short term investments are stated at amortized cost. - (2) Basis for Bonds and Amortization Schedule Bonds not backed by other loans are stated at amortized cost using the scientific amortization method. - (3) Basis for Common Stocks Common Stocks are valued at market.
 However, investments in stocks of uncombined subsidiaries and affiliates in which the company has an interest of 20% or more are valued using the equity basis. - (4) Basis for Preferred Stocks Preferred stocks are stated in accordance with the guidance provided in SSAP No. 32: Investments in Preferred Stock. - (5) Basis for Mortgage Loans The Company did not have any mortgage loans. - (6) Basis for Loan-Backed Securities and Adjustment Methodology Loan-backed securities are stated in accordance with the guidance provided in SSAP No. 43R: Loan-backed and Structured Securities.
-The retrospective adjustment method is used to value these securities. - (7) Accounting Policies for Investments in Subsidiaries, Controlled and Affiliated Entities The Company owns 100% of the common stock of Iowa American Insurance Company, a property/casualty insurer.
-Iowa American Insurance Company is valued on an equity basis as described in Part 5, Section 2c1B1 of the Securities Valuation Handbook.
-The Company also owns a 90% membership in IMARC, LLC, a limited liability company valued on a U.S. GAAP equity basis.
-The value of the investment is nonadmitted on a statutory basis due to the fact that the limited liability company's financial statements are unaudited. - (8) Accounting Policies for Investments in Joint Ventures, Partnerships and Limited Liability Entities The Company has investments in limited partnerships and limited liability companies.
+The retrospective adjustment method is used to value these securities. - (7) Accounting Policies for Investments in Subsidiaries, Controlled and Affiliated Entities The Company does not have any investments in subsidiaries or affiliates - (8) Accounting Policies for Investments in Joint Ventures, Partnerships and Limited Liability Entities The Company has investments in limited partnerships and limited liability companies.
 In accordance with SSAP No. 48: Joint Ventures, Partnerships and Limited Liability Companies, the investments are recorded using the equity method of accounting based on the underlying audited U.S. GAAP equity values of the holdings.
 The company also has partnership investments in low income housing tax credit properties.
-In accordance with SSAP No. 93: Accounting for Low Income Housing Tax Credit Property Investments, the investments are reported at amortized cost.

-NOTES TO FINANCIAL STATEMENTS(9) Accounting Policies for Derivatives

-The Company does not hold any derivative instruments.
+In accordance with SSAP No. 93: Accounting for Low Income Housing Tax Credit Property Investments, the investments are reported at amortized cost. - (9) Accounting Policies for Derivatives The Company does not hold any derivative instruments.